9mat/pymnp-logit/README.md

 # Fixed-effect Heterogenous Multinomial Probit
-This project estimate a choice model between 3 alternatives: ethanol, regular gasoline, and midgrade gasoline.
+This project estimate a discrete-choice model with 3 alternatives: ethanol, regular gasoline, and midgrade gasoline.
 The model accounts for (1) unobserved market factors with fuel-station fixed effects (2) correlation in random utility between fuels, and (3) possibility of inaccurate price perception.
 The model is estimate with a Heterogenous Multinomial Probit estimation with fuel-station fixed effects.